 About

-The Sachs Program for Arts Innovation provides grants and other forms of strategic support to artists, faculty, cultural centers, students, and other arts advocates at Penn.
-Our vision is that the arts at Penn are valued and embraced as a creative catalyst, driving innovation, inspiration, and action.
+The Sachs Program for Arts Innovation provides grants and other forms of strategic support to artists, faculty, cultural centers, students, and other arts advocates at the University of Pennsylvania.
+Our mission is to ensure that the arts at Penn are valued and embraced as a creative catalyst, driving innovation, inspiration, and action.

 The Sachs Program supports a creative, culturally diverse, and pluralistic Penn community.
 We are committed to supporting individuals and groups from all races, ethnicities, gender identities, sexual orientations, religions, disabilities, and socioeconomic backgrounds.